bbcrown/FluxPuppy/README.md

 ### How To Install FluxPuppy:

-1. The installation requires downloading the APK file named “FluxPuppy.v.x.y.z.apk” from the __binary__ directory on the Github repo.
-The APK can be found [here](https://github.com/bnasr/FluxPuppy/raw/master/binary/FluxPuppy.v1.0.0.apk).
+1. The installation requires downloading the APK file named “FluxPuppy.apk” from the __binary__ directory on the Github repo.
+The APK can be found [here](https://github.com/bnasr/FluxPuppy/raw/master/binary/FluxPuppy.apk).

 2. Download the APK onto the mobile device.
 If the download is not available on a mobile device, download the APK on a computer.
 Then, email the APK to the mobile device, where it can then be downloaded.